lichonger2/Reading-List-fort-Transfer-Learning/README.md

 ## Pseudo Label noise
 * **Zhang, Pan, et al. "Prototypical pseudo label denoising and target structure learning for domain adaptive semantic segmentation."
 Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2021.**
+* **Litrico, Mattia, Alessio Del Bue, and Pietro Morerio.
+"Guiding pseudo-labels with uncertainty estimation for source-free unsupervised domain adaptation."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2023.**